Why supporting menopause in the workplace is important

 Three years ago, you’d have been hard pushed to find an organisation with a menopause policy.
 Since then, there’s been something of a seismic shift, with the topic of menopause gaining traction in headlines and company agendas alike.
 More and more employers are raising awareness of menopause as part of their company culture and understanding the need to put the right menopause support in place.

 But this is about time.
-Because for too long too many people have suffered in silence.
+Because for too long many people have suffered in silence.

 What is menopause?

-Menopause is a natural transition.
+Menopause is a transition which happens over many years.
 In short, it means the end of periods, but it’s not something that just happens overnight.
 The balance of hormones changes, usually over a number of years, in a time known as perimenopause.
 This in turn can lead to three in four individuals experiencing symptoms.

 These can be physical, such as hot flushes, sleep problem, aches and pains, fatigue, or irregular periods, or psychological, such as memory problems, changes in mood and loss of confidence, anxiety and worry.
 Put these in a workplace context, and some people can find their job is impacted.
 Brain fog can mean they can’t focus as they used to.
 Sleeplessness can lead to lack of concentration.
 But the culture of silence which has traditionally shrouded menopause means speaking out is too hard to do.

 That’s why I’m delighted to see these barriers being broken down.
 But there is clearly more to be done.
 It’s a topic that is urgent and important, for employers and employees alike.